 The Fund has exposure to foreign currencies and changes in the rates of exchange will cause the value of any investment, and income from it, to fall as well as rise and you may not get back the amount invested .

 Derivatives may be used to obtain, increase or reduce exposure to assets and may result in the Fund being leveraged.
 This may result in greater movements (down or up) in the price of shares in the Fund.
 It is not our intention that the use of derivatives will significantly alter the overall risk profile of the Fund.

-The Fund invests in government and corporate issuers which meet the environmental, social and governance criteria.
-This means the Fund will not invest in certain government and corporate issuers and the universe of investments available to the Fund will be more limited than other funds that do not apply such criteria.
-The Fund therefore may have different returns than a fund which has no such restrictions.
+The Fund invests according to sustainable and responsible investment criteria which means it cannot invest in certain sectors and companies.
+The universe of available investments will be more limited than other funds that do not apply such criteria/ exclusions, therefore the Fund may have different returns than a fund which has no such restrictions.
 Data used to apply the criteria may be provided by third party sources and is based on backward-looking analysis and the subjective nature of non-financial criteria means a wide variety of outcomes are possible.
 There is a risk that data provided may not adequately address the underlying detail around material non-financial considerations.

 The Fund’s share price can be volatile due to movements in the prices of the underlying holdings and the basis on which the Fund is priced.

 Further details of the risks associated with investing in the Fund can be found in the Key Investor Document (EU), Key Investor Information Document (UK), or the Prospectus.
 Copies of these documents are available at bailliegifford.com.